Clinical Observation ("Shadowing")

 Some healthcare providers are very used to getting polite cold calls from students requesting clinical observation.
-That said, here is an alterative: You could mail, email, or hand deliver a professionally written résumé to each potential shadowing resource you have identified.
+That said, here is an alterative: You could mail, email, or hand deliver a professionally written résumé or curriculum vitae (CV) to each potential shadowing resource you have identified.
 Include a very brief, well-written cover letter (one or two paragraphs) in which you explain a little about yourself and your goals, including why you are interested in the profession and in undertaking clinical observation.
 Doing so can help you establish credibility as a serious-minded preprofessional student.

-A couple of days later, you might make a follow-up phone call to see if they have received your résumé and have had time to review it for consideration.
+A couple of days later, you might make a follow-up phone call to see if they have received your résumé / CV and have had time to review it for consideration.
 In light of HIPAA, students are finding it more challenging to find providers who are willing to allow shadowing.
 Polite professional persistence is your best strategy.
 If you have the option of utilizing summers and other breaks for shadowing in other locations, you should pursue those opportunities as well.

-Additional suggestions for pre-PA students
+Additional information for pre-PA

-Additional suggestions for pre-OT and PT students
+Additional information for pre-OT and PT

 Consider shadowing both OTs and PTs.
 In some settings, OTs and PTs function very differently from each other, but in other settings they can function in similar ways.
 Having an understandings of these differences and similarities, and how they vary across settings, can help you better understand whichever one of the two you choose to pursue.
 This knowledge has the added benefit of potentially helping you during admissions interviews.
 It is likely you will have professional interaction with both OTs and PTs at some point in your career.